What is Vitamin K?

 In one study, researchers studied a sample size of women with hip fractures.
 The results stated a relative decrease in fractures after the women consumed 109 g of vitamin K in a day compared to women with lower vitamin K intake.
 According to the study, this measurement is equivalent to ½ cup of broccoli or 1 cup of endive (x).

-In addition, vitamin K metabolizes calcium with vitamin D (x).
+In addition, it metabolizes calcium with vitamin D (x).
 Vitamin D, also called the sunshine vitamin, makes sure that the body has adequate calcium levels in the blood and promotes calcium absorption.
 However, vitamin D has no control where the calcium goes.
 Instead, vitamin K directs where the body should store the calcium.
-If the body stores it in the bones and teeth, vitamin K activates osteocalcin protein.
+If the body stores it in the bones and teeth, it activates osteocalcin protein.
 To prevent calcium from accumulating in the blood vessels and kidneys, vitamin K activates another protein called matrix GLA.

 Vitamin K is necessary for regulating the coagulation process and forming blood clots.
 After an injury, blood platelets stick together to stop the bleeding, which induces the wound healing process.
-Vitamin K may prevent hemorrhages by regulating coagulation.
+It may prevent hemorrhages by regulating coagulation.
 Therefore, deficiency may cause abnormal bleeding (x, x).

 Vitamin K may also have effective anti-aging health effects.
 For example, it may play a role in preventing Alzheimer’s disease, a form of dementia (x).
 It can help by guiding calcium deposits not only into the bones, but also into the brain.
 In one study, researchers studied the dietary intake of patients with early stage Alzheimer’s disease.
-They concluded that the patients consumed less vitamin K than the control group.
-However, researchers need to conduct more studies to make a clear connection between vitamin K and cognitive function.
+They concluded that the patients consumed less of the vitamin than the control group.
+However, researchers need to conduct more studies to make a clear connection between it and cognitive function.

 Vitamin K Deficiency